 He is the author of nine books on the history of soccer in North America including two books on the North American Soccer League, NASL: A Complete Record of the North American Soccer League and North American Soccer League Encyclopedia.
 The others include American Soccer League 1921-1931, The Encyclopedia of American Soccer History (written with Roger Allaway and David Litterer), The United States Tackles the World Cup (with Roger Allaway), The United States and World Cup Soccer Competition, The Story of Soccer in Canada, Keeping Score: The Encyclopedia of Canadian Soccer and On Side: 125 Years of Soccer in Ontario.

-Colin has retired after a lifetime accumulating the store of knowledge presented on his site.
-From here on, queries and correspondence to the site will be mainly answered by Les Jones who is an active soccer historian and professional photographer who has also published a highly praised coffee table book on Canadian soccer history.
+Queries and correspondence to the site are mainly answered by Les Jones who is an active soccer historian and professional photographer who has also published a highly praised coffee table book on Canadian soccer history.
 So the site is in good hands!

 YOU CAN REACH US HERE: soccerhistory@icloud.com